WidowsSonVt/Micron-1/EuclidMount/README.md

 # Euclid mount for Micron

-## Gantry mount is the same, probe dock and X carriage mount is new design.
+Gantry mount is the same, probe dock and X carriage mount is new design.
-## mostly done but still work in progress.
+Mostly done but still work in progress.

 ## Not tested yet, Micron build in progress.

+Screws to mount the Dock to the Gantry mount:
+2x M3x10

 To do:
 - find the best print orientation for probe dock and add built-in supports